Chieze-Franklin/Bolt.js-Book/user-roles-api.md

 ### request

 An object whose keys represent the fields you want to update and whole values represent the new values for the update.

 ### response

-If there is no error during the processing of the request, the `body` field of the response should hold an array of user-role objects.

-### security

-Only system apps \(and native views\) can send requests to this endpoint.

----

-## PUT: \/api\/user-roles

-Updates an array of user-role association objects for all registered user-roles matching the specified criteria.

-You specify search criteria in the URL query portion.
-For instance, to update all user-roles for user `user1`:

-`localhost:400/api/user-roles?user=user1`

-### response